-This research aims to understand the Effects of Domestic Pets on the Mental Well-being of BSN students.
+This research aims to understand the Effects of Domestic Pets in the Mental Wellbeing of BSN students.
 Recent research has shown the importance of pets in the social networks of persons who have been diagnosed with severe and long-term mental illness, indicating that dogs may be regarded alongside other human interactions.
-A study by Siegel (1991), cited in the research of Brooks et al. (2018), shows the importance of pets in relation to the provision of emotional work, such as people who have a profound connection with their pets.
+A study by Siegel (1991) cited in the research of Brooks et. al (2018), shows the importance of pets in relation to the provision of emotional work, such as people who have a profound connection with their pets.
 The evidence showing the benefits of pet ownership for people with diagnosable mental health disorders, on the other hand, is scattered and uncertain.

-However, this study has shown that there is no significant relationship between the demographic profile of the students and their level of pet attachment in effect on their mental well-being, indicating that the demographic profile of the chosen participants does not influence the level of attachment of the respondents on their pets.
-There is also no significant relationship between the profile of the respondents in terms of age, year level, type of pet, longevity of pet, and the effect of domestic pets on the mental well-being of the students.
-It has also shown that there is no significant relationship between the level of pet attachment and the therapeutic effect of domestic pets on the mental well-being of the students.
+However, this study has shown that there is no significant relationship between the demographic profile of the students and their level of pet attachment in the effect on their mental wellbeing, indicating that the demographic profile of the chosen participants has no influence on the level of attachment of the respondents on their pets.
+There is also no significant relationship between the profile of the respondents in terms of the age, year level, type of pet, longevity of pet and the effect of domestic pets on the mental well being of the students.
+It has also shown that there is no significant relationship between the level of pet attachment and the therapeutic effect of domestic pets on the mental wellbeing of the students.
 Therefore the study failed to reject the null hypothesis of the study based on the following result of the data gathered.

-A major limitation of this study is that it only gives emphasis on the mental well-being of nursing students, defines their determining overall status in terms of daily coping, and excludes stress, depression, anxiety, and other cognitive problems.
+A major limitation of this study is that it only gives emphasis on the mental wellbeing of nursing students that defines their determining overall status in terms of daily coping and excludes the stress, depression, anxiety, and other cognitive problems.
 Moreover, a factor affecting the result could be considering the sample size, which did not allow for the studies to have more respondents as it did not even reach half of the population size.

-Hence, the following recommendations are made based on the result of the study for the students to maintain good and healthy mental health: 1) they should focus and be active in practices that could improve their mental well-being such as reading books about self-worth, meditation, or learning a new skill, 2) strengthen healthy relationships among family members and significant others, 3) build a healthy lifestyle as it can help to increase happiness and overall well being,.4) be encouraged in participating and attending webinars, seminars, and school activities about mental health.
+Hence the following recommendations are made based from the result of the study, for the students to maintain a good and healthy mental health; 1) they should focus and be active on practices that could improve their mental wellbeing such as reading books about self-worth, meditation, or learning a new skill, 2) strengthen healthy relationships among family members and significant others, 3) build a healthy lifestyle as it can help to increase happiness and overall well being,.4) be encouraged in participating and attending webinars, seminars, and school activities about mental health.

-As professors play an imperative role as significant figures to the students, they are pivotal in enhancing the mental well-being of the students; thus, 1) they should allow students to have time for a balanced rest and activity with a wellness viewpoint in mind, such as the proper arrangement of the assessments, 2) encourage the student to practice self-care, taking care of themselves physically, mentally, and emotionally, 3) student empowerment by encouraging them to join extracurricular activities, recollections, community programs and team building such as participating in sports fest or joining clubs, 4) encourage students to have openness and transparency to communicate with their current well-being condition about academic demands through a feedback action plan every semester.
+As professors play an imperative role as a significant figure to the student they are pivotal in enhancing mental wellbeing of the students, thus, 1) they should allow students to have time for a balanced rest and activity with a wellness view point in mind such as proper arrangement of the assessments, 2) encourage the student to practice self-care, taking care of themselves physically, mentally, and emotionally, 3) student empowerment by encouraging them to join extracurricular activities, recollections, community programs and team building such as participating in sportsfest or joining clubs, 4) encourage students to have openness and transparency to communicate with their current wellbeing condition about academic demands through a feedback action plan every semester.